Harshada696/VideoSummarizer/README.md

 - 🎥 Upload video files with audio
 - 🔊 Extract audio from video using MoviePy
-- 📝 Transcribe audio using OpenAI's Whisper
+- 📝 Transcribe audio using OpenAI's Whisper (via faster-whisper)
-- 📚 Generate summaries using PEGASUS (transformers)
+- 📚 Generate summaries using PEGASUS (Transformers)
 - 🧠 Extract keywords using KeyBERT
-- 📊 Visualize summaries as flowcharts (Graphviz)
+- 📊 Visualize summaries as flowcharts using Graphviz
 - 👤 User authentication (register/login/logout)
 - 🛠️ Admin dashboard to manage users